By Joanne Von Furstenburg | Posted on March 18, 2018 9:27 AM

-Harry Potter and the Cursed Child has begun previews at the Lyric Theatre, directed by John Tiffany and produced by Sonia Friedman and Colin Callender.
+Harry Potter and the Cursed Child Has Begun Previews At The Lyric Theatre, Directed by John Tiffany And Produced By Sonia Friedman And Colin Callender

 J.K.
-Rowling Extends the Harry Potter Story in Two PlaysOn March 16, 2018, Harry Potter and the Cursed Child began previews at the Lyric Theatre, ahead of an opening night scheduled for April 22, 2018.
+Rowling Extends the Harry Potter Story in Two PlaysOn March 16, 2018, Harry Potter and the Cursed Child began previews at the Lyric Theatre, ahead of an opening night scheduled for April 22.
 This two-play epic story is not a musical, which might be expected among fans accustomed to seeing their beloved source material sprinkled with musical pizzazz in order to make it to Broadway.
 However, the Harry Potter brand name knows no rival in terms of reach and power, and it is to the great credit of J.K.
 Rowling and her producers Sonia Friedman and Colin Callender that the decision was made to take this in a different direction.

-19 Years After The Deathly Hallows Left OffRather than rehash the same stories from the beloved seven books and eight movies, Rowling and her team decided to create an entirely new story.
-The plays begin 19 years after the Harry Potter books and movies ended, and the principal characters from those stories, Harry Potter, Ron Weasley, Ginny Potter, Draco Malfoy, and Hermione Granger, are all grown-up adults.
+19 Years After The Deathly Hallows Left OffRather than rehash the beloved books and movies, Rowling and team created an entirely new story.
+The plays begin 19 years after the Harry Potter books end, and the principal characters, Harry Potter, Ron Weasley, Ginny Potter, Draco Malfoy, and Hermione Granger, are all adults.
 While they are definitely still characters in these plays, the stories encompass multiple generations, as their children are at Hogwarts.
-In this way, Harry Potter and the Cursed Child allows an entirely new generation of Hogwarts students to discover the eccentricities of the wizarding school in their own way, while creating a relatable storyline involving parents’ concern for their children.
+This incarnation allows an entirely new generation of Hogwarts students to discover the eccentricities of the wizarding school, while creating a relatable storyline involving parents’ concern for their children.

-The additional London stars who are reprising their roles in New York are Jamie Parker (The History Boys) as Harry Potter, Noma Dumezweni as Hermione Granger, Paul Thornley as Ron Weasley, Poppy Miller as Ginny Potter, Sam Clemmett as Albus Potter, and Alex Price as Draco Malfoy.
-In addition to direction by John Tiffany, the show has movement by Steven Hoggett, scenic design by Christine Jones, costume design by Katrina Lindsay, lighting design by Neil Austin, sound design by Gareth Fry, and illusions & magic by Jamie Harrison.
-The additional actors make up a large ensemble playing a variety of different parts, including David Abeles, Brian Abraham, Shirine Babb, Jess Barbagallo, Stephen Bradbury, Lauren Nicole Cipoletti, Joshua De Jesus, Jessie Fisher, Richard Gallagher, Susan Heyward, Geraldine Hughes, Edward James Hyland, Byron Jennings, Katie Kreisler, Joey LaBrasca, Andrew Long, Kathryn Meisle, Angela Reed, Dave Register, Adeola Role, James Romney, Malika Samuel, Alanna Saunders, David St. Louis, Stuart Ward, Madeline Weinstein, Alex Weisman, and Benjamin Wheelwright.
+The additional actors make up a large ensemble, including David Abeles, Brian Abraham, Shirine Babb, Jess Barbagallo, Stephen Bradbury, Lauren Nicole Cipoletti, Joshua De Jesus, Jessie Fisher, Richard Gallagher, Susan Heyward, Geraldine Hughes, Edward James Hyland, Byron Jennings, Katie Kreisler, Joey LaBrasca, Andrew Long, Kathryn Meisle, Angela Reed, Dave Register, Adeola Role, James Romney, Malika Samuel, Alanna Saunders, David St. Louis, Stuart Ward, Madeline Weinstein, Alex Weisman, and Benjamin Wheelwright.
 Meanwhile, the London show is ongoing while the original stars launch the Broadway production.